 “I do want to create art beyond rage.
 Rage is a place to begin, but not to end.
 I’m not as wise as my work, but I know if I take the writing deep enough, something larger and greater than myself will flash forth and illuminate me, heal me.
 I do want to devour my demons -despair, grief, shame, fear -and use them to nourish my art.
 Otherwise they will devour me” (138).

-To read Sandra’s memoir is to be invited into her house.
-I didn’t want to leave, so I bought my own copy.
+To read Cisneros’s memoir is to be invited into her house.
+I didn’t want to leave, so I bought my own copy of this book.

-Living in Mexico now, continuing to travel, sharing her wisdom and writing, mentoring others through her foundations, maintaining a place at the big table, at sixty-three, Sandra is on fire.
+Living in Mexico now, continuing to travel, sharing her wisdom and writing, mentoring others through her foundations, maintaining a place at the big table, at sixty-three, Cisneros is on fire.

 She sees herself more as a bridge these days, “Now, I’m feeling like I’m from Las Americas, not one America.
 Especially now, I feel a spiritual mission to be a bridge between communities that are living in susto (in fright)” (Santos).

-Tune into PBS’s Overheard with Evan Smith, to catch Sandra’s interview which aired today, November 29, 2018, the day I finished this short piece: http://www.overheardwithevansmith.org/episode/sandra-cisneros/
+Tune into PBS’s Overheard with Evan Smith, to catch Cisneros’s interview which aired on November 29, 2018: http://www.overheardwithevansmith.org/episode/sandra-cisneros/

 Sandra Cisneros is a #NastyWomenWriter.